Every day in May: My marketing mix

 Yes, I write one.
 And yes, you're reading it.

-The blog lives on my website and it does two things: it helps people find me through search and it gives me somewhere to go deeper than a LinkedIn post allows.
-I can write about editorial design, brand identity, freelance pricing, or apparently, my approach to showing up every day in May.
+The blog lives on my website and it does two things: it helps people find me through search and it gives me somewhere to go deeper than a LinkedIn post.
+I can write about editorial design, brand identity, marketing designs, or apparently, my approach to showing up every day in May.
+Your blog is your part of the internet that you control.

 Events and In-Person Community

-I'm an Adobe Express Ambassador and I genuinely use it for my own content.
-Carousels, social graphics, quick brand assets - it's where a lot of my visual marketing gets made.
+I'm an Adobe Express Ambassador and I use it for my own content.
+Carousels, social graphics, quick brand assets.
+It's where I make a lot of my marketing graphics, including client templates and social media graphics.

 Thirty-one days of May.
 Let's see what happens.